5 Hacks on How to Sell or Rent Your Home With a Smartphone Camera

-For the past few years, it’s become pretty darn obvious that the trend online has been lead towards visually-oriented media.
+For the past few years, it’s become pretty darn obvious that the trend online has been lead towards visually-oriented media, which is why learning to sell home with a smartphone camera can be an advantageous skill.

 The biggest social media networks like Facebook, Instagram and Pinterest all are visually appealing sites, this proves that good images = great websites!